This page was last revied on Sept. 25, 2025

 Firefighting vehicle putting out a fire at an aircraft firefighter training site

-An environmental Emerging Contaminant (EC) is a contaminant that: has a reasonably possible pathway to enter the environment; presents a potential unacceptable human health or environmental risk; and does not have regulatory standards based on peer-reviewed science, or the regulatory standards are evolving due to new science, detection capabilities, or pathways (DoDI 4715.18).
-Emerging contaminants may be site-specific given state-led regulatory standards and site-specific conditions.
-The EI/EC Program identifies contaminants that are specifically relevant to environmental cleanup and the AF ERP.
+An environmental Emerging Contaminant (EC) is a contaminant that: entered the environment; presents a potential unacceptable human health or environmental risk; and does not have regulatory standards based on peer-reviewed science, or the regulatory standards are evolving due to new science, detection capabilities, or pathways (DoDI 4715.18).
+The EC Program addresses contaminants that are specifically relevant to environmental cleanup under the AF DERA.

 AFIMSC Homepage